icerpc/icerpc-docs/content/slice/language-guide/enum-types.md

 The enumerators of an enum with fields are not constants; you can think of them as instances of nested structs.

-And just like for the fields of a struct, you can include tagged fields unless the enclosing enum is marked `compact`.
+And just like the fields of a struct, you can include tagged fields unless the enclosing enum is marked `compact`.
 For example:

 ```slice